-The Contractor shall demolish, remove and dispose (the "Demolition") of all buildings, associated works (wells, poles, etc.), other structures or installations located on the Affected Areas (as defined below), and all existing fences and above ground constructed features within the crossroads rights-of-way described in the City Agreement (as defined in Section 200.4.1)
+The Contractor shall demolish, remove and dispose (the "Demolition") of all buildings, associated works (wells, poles, etc.), other structures or installations located on the Affected Areas (as defined below).

-including but not limited to features such as the concrete retaining walls along the existing service road west of St. Albert Trail.
 The Contractor shall obtain all required permits and approvals for the Demolition.
-The Province shall ensure the Affected Areas have been vacated by the Affected Areas' tenants so as to enable the Contractor to carry-out the Demolition.
 The Contractor shall restore the Affected Areas after the Demolition to a landscaped state consistent with the surrounding area.
 Burial of the demolition materials shall not be allowed.
-The "Affected Areas" means those lease areas with File #s 916J, 916Q, 930G, 934X, 901J, 901K, 901L, 904G, 911W, 912C, 937E, 923G, 934T, 935E, 917Y, 927K, 927Q, 913R, 914C, 923H, 901C, 901D, 901E, 907A, 913H, 919R 919Z, 933J, 904D, 934E, 925Z, 908H, 908J, 913J and 915W as set out in Appendix G (Alberta Infrastructure Land Lease Summary and Drawings).
+The "Affected Areas" means those lease areas with File #916G and 926P as set out in Appendix G (Alberta Infrastructure and Transportation Land Lease Summary and Drawings).